VSanotskyi/VSanotskyi/README.md

-# Hello, I'm a trainee/intern Full-stack developer!
+# Hello, I'm a Junior Full-stack Developer!

 ### Hello!
-My name is Vasyl, and I'm a trainee Full-stack developer with the following stack:
+My name is Vasyl, and I'm a Junior Full-stack Developer skilled in the following technologies:

 * HTML
 * CSS/SCSS